ruwanidealwis/ruwanidealwis/README.md

 #### About Me

-I'm an incoming third year student at uOttawa studying Software Engineering!
+I'm a third year student at uOttawa studying Software Engineering!
 I love software, and I have a passion fullstack development, databases and REST APIs!

 - 🔭 I’m currently working on <strong>A GraphQL Movie Tracker</strong>, and a <strong>a Messaging App</strong>
 - 🌱 I’m currently learning <strong>GraphQL</strong>,<strong>Flask</strong>